charlie-vf/genshin-recipes-blog/README.md

 ## **Credits**

-- All images were taken from Google
+- All images were taken from Google Images
 - All recipes were taken from Google, YouTube, Reddit & HoyoLab (Genshin Impact's creator's official social media page)
 - [Google Fonts](https://fonts.google.com/) for Montserrat font
 - [FontAwesome](https://fontawesome.com/) for icons